 A park winds its way from the down the coast museum to the footprints.
 Life-sized dinosaur statues, playgrounds, picnic areas and a maze can be found along the route and the scenery is supposedly stunning.

 The route is however a little steep.
 If you are visiting with small children or those who might find the slope difficult, drive the short distance from the museum down to the beach to see the footprints.

 Honorable mention – Phu Faek Forest Park, Thailand

-Thailand is not know for extensive dinosaur finds.
-While there have only been a few fossils found there, it has some of the best preserved dinosaur footprints in the world in Phu Faek Forest Park.
+Thailand is not known for extensive dinosaur finds.
+While there have only been a few fossils found there, it has some of the best-preserved dinosaur footprints in the world in Phu Faek Forest Park.
 Unfortunately, only 21 tracks have been found – all made by carnivorous theropods 140 MYA – and only 4 of these can be accessed easily at present.